-2. Dropped ball Procedure
+2. Dropped ball

-- The ball is dropped for the defending team goalkeeper in their penalty area if, when play was stopped: - the ball was in the penalty area or - · the last touch of the ball was in the penalty area - In all other cases, the referee drops the ball for one player of the team that last touched the ball at the position where it last touched a player, an outside agent or, as outlined in Law 9.1, a match official - All other players (of both teams) must remain at least 4 m (4.5 yds) from the ball until it is in play
+- If, when play was stopped: - the ball was inside the penalty area, the referee drops it for the defending team goalkeeper in their penalty area - the ball was outside the penalty area, the referee drops it for one player of the team that has or would have gained possession if this can be determined by the referee; otherwise, it is dropped for one player of the team that last touched it.
+The ball is dropped at its position when play was stopped - All other players (of both teams) must remain at least 4 m (4.5 yds) from the ball until it is in play